fides-dev/Fides.jl/README.md

 - Recursive reflective and truncated constraint management.
 - Full and 2D subproblem solution solvers.
 - Supports used provided HEssian, and BFGS, DFP, and SR1 Hessian approximations.
-- Good performance for parameter estimating Ordinary Differential Equation models.
+- Good performance for parameter estimating Ordinary Differential Equation models [3].

 Additional information and tutorials can be found in the documentation.